LucyHeath/ChamPeakx/README.md

 POST/api/auth/register/

 ## Challenges
-Building the app with all the features I wanted to include within the timeframe was really challenging.
+* Building the app with all the features I wanted to include within the timeframe was really challenging.
+My aim was to try and execute the basics well.

 ## Wins
 *